-Expanding Canada’s trade with large fast-growing markets, such as Mercosur, is a priority for the Government of Canada and contributes to its trade diversification strategy.
+Expanding Canada’s trade with large, fast-growing markets, such as Mercosur, is a priority for the Government of Canada and contributes to its trade diversification strategy.
 The government’s objectives are to increase Canada’s prosperity by creating more opportunities for more Canadians to pursue new markets, compete and win.
-The strategy also provides Canadians with a greater choice of affordable products, raises living standards in the process and creates well-paying jobs for the middle class.
+The strategy also aims to provide Canadians with a greater choice of affordable products, raises living standards in the process and creates well-paying jobs for the middle class.

-With a combined population of 261 million and GDP of over $3 trillion, Mercosur—the South American trading bloc composed of Argentina, Brazil, Paraguay and Uruguay—offers Canada an opportunity to deliver on its ambitious trade agenda with large fast-growing markets.
-Opportunities abound to increase our current $9.9 billion in bilateral trade in 2019, which will help to create more jobs in Canada.
-This includes opportunities for micro, small and medium-sized enterprises (MSMEs), which will benefit by having increased access to markets to sell their products.
+With a combined population of 295 million and real GDP of over $2.5 trillion, Mercosur—the South American trading bloc composed of Argentina, Brazil, Paraguay and Uruguay—offers Canada an opportunity to deliver on its ambitious trade agenda with large, fast-growing markets.
+Opportunities abound to increase our current $9.9 billion in bilateral trade (2020), which will help to create more jobs in Canada.
+This includes opportunities for small and medium-sized enterprises (SMEs), which will benefit by having increased access to markets to sell their products.
 An FTA with Mercosur could also strengthen and rebalance the trading relationship, as nearly half of Canadian exports to Mercosur are dutiable (49%), compared to only 8% of Canada’s imports from Mercosur.

 Opportunities by sector